 Programme & speakers

-Broken gears and no Ideas: Life as a materials engineer Anna Ploszajski, UCL
+Broken gears and no Ideas: Life as a materials engineer Anna Ploszajski, Institute of Making

 Materials Engineering is all about looking at stuff and trying to understand what makes these materials hard, soft, fluffy, squidgy, heavy, elastic or tasty so we can start building things and solving problems.

 About Anna Ploszajski

 Dr Anna Ploszajski is an award-winning materials engineer, science communicator and maker on a mission to get people fascinated by the ordinary stuff which makes up the world around us.

 Sam will shed light on the approach Gravity has taken to development of a pioneering human flight suit, with all the associated successes, failures and revelations.
 It will show how fundamental principles and design judgement can bring science fiction closer to reality.

 About Sam Rogers